digital-asset/daml/lenses.md

 ## How to micro-benchmark DAML

 Micro-benchmarking DAML code is unfortunately still a bit of an art form.
-We will use the scenario based benchmarking approach described in a [readme](https://github.com/digital-asset/daml/blob/master/daml-lf/README.md#benchmarking) somewhere in the `daml` repo.
-To this end we need to write a scenario that runs `get (lens @"field") r` for some record `r`.
-The benchmark runner will then tell use how long the scenario runs on average.
+We will use the scenario-based benchmarking approach described in the [DAML-LF readme](https://github.com/digital-asset/daml/blob/master/daml-lf/README.md#benchmarking).
+To this end, we need to write a scenario that runs `get (lens @"field") r` for some record `r`.
+The benchmark runner will then tell us how long the scenario runs on average.

 In order to write such a scenario, we need to take quite a few things into consideration.
 Let's have a look at the code first and explain the details afterward:
 ```haskell